 Insightly offers everything you would expect of a CRM.
 You have the ability to manage leads and document contact information, set up projects and track their progress and even keep track of the social media profiles attached to the email addresses you input for your clients.
 Most importantly, perhaps, is that Insightly is free for up to two users.
 This gives you the basic package, then, as the company grows, you begin to start paying for additional users and can unlock added features that suit the requirements of a larger organisation.

 As the name suggests, Less Annoying CRM, focusses primarily on being a stress-free, simple to use system.
 There is nothing complex about what LACRM offers.
 Instead, you are given a series of short video clips that run through everything you need to know, from importing contact details from a spreadsheet, to syncing your calendar with Google.

 Zoho is another hugely popular CRM.
 More advanced than the previous two, it is nonetheless still suitable for both small and medium sized businesses.
-The best thing about Zoho is its automation.
-It can be programmed to assign leads and send follow up reminders automatically if given specific criteria.
-This offers an added level of efficiency that gives it a decent edge.
+The best thing about Zoho is its autonomous functions: it can be programmed to assign leads and send follow up reminders automatically when given specific criteria.
+This offers an added level of efficiency that gives it an edge.

 Although still under the category of a CRM for SMEs, this particular software does work better for larger teams.
-This is thanks in part to the automation, but also the fact that you can so easily integrate with other business software that the organisation may use.
-This is another free option, this time up to 10 users with limited functionality.
+This is thanks in part due to its autonomous capabilities, but also the fact that you can so easily integrate it with other business software that the organisation may use.
+This is another free option, allowing up to 10 users with limited functionality.